 Penny Starr: I guess I was wondering if you could give like, because for example, the labeling of food, I wanted to know if you could say okay it’s this kind of a thing that’s going in into the GMO’s that’s dangerous.

 Dr. Richard Roberts: The answer is No. You cannot say that there is anything going in.
 I can tell you an anecdote, okay, I was talking at a meeting at a local library up in Massachusetts the other day, and so, I gave a talk, a much expanded version of what I gave to you, and so, one of the ladies at the end says, well, you know now they’re trying to put Salmon genes into plants.
 I said, well, but you know, just one gene doesn’t really matter.
-It’s a piece of DNA it will go in we can monitor it and do what’s what.
+It’s a piece of DNA it will go in we can monitor it and see what’s what.
 And she said I just don’t like the idea, I don’t like the thought that there’s going to be a Salmon gene in.
 And so, I asked her, well, you know when you eat Salmon do you eat vegetables with your Salmon?
 Oh yeah that’s perfectly okay.

 And so, there is this air of irrationality that has taken place partly because the public doesn’t understand it, and I think partly because we as scientists also have a little to blame.
 We don’t do a very good job on the whole of explaining our science to the general public.
 There are some people who do it really well.
 Nina is a particularly good advocate and a good speaker.
 People like Neil deGrasse Tyson, does very well in terms of explaining things to the general public, but most scientists don’t.
 They’re not very good at it.
-They can talk in technical terms, they can talk about the science but they have trouble talking about the general issues that really concern the nonscientist.
+They can talk in technical terms, but they can talk about the science but they have trouble talking about the general issues that really concern the nonscientist.

 Do Drs.
 Chalfie or Schekman want to respond to that question?
 Go ahead Marty.